apache/doris/new-docs/en/sql-manual/sql-reference-v2/Data-Definition-Statements/Create/CREATE-TABLE.md

 * `engine_type`

     Table engine type.
 All types in this document are OLAP.
-For other external table engine types, see [CREATE EXTERNAL TABLE] (DORIS/SQL Manual/Syntax Help/DDL/CREATE-EXTERNAL-TABLE.md) document.
+For other external table engine types, see [CREATE EXTERNAL TABLE](./CREATE-EXTERNAL-TABLE.html) document.
 Example:

     `ENGINE=olap`